Complexlity/stackdocs/scripts/README.md

 # What Scripts ?

-This folder contains scripts which was used in automatically making changes accross all quest files and `index.mdx` files.
+This folder contains scripts which was used in automatically making changes across all quest and campaign(`index.mdx`) files.

 # Requirements